 ROM stands for Read Only Memory.
 The memory from which we can only read but cannot write on it.
 This type of memory is non-volatile.
 The information is stored permanently in such memories during manufacture.
 A ROM stores such instructions that are required to start a computer.
 This operation is referred to as bootstrap.
 ROM chips are not only used in the computer but also in other electronic items like washing machine and microwave oven.

 Let us now discuss the various types of ROMs and their characteristics.

 The very first ROMs were hard-wired devices that contained a pre-programmed set of data or instructions.
-These kind of ROMs are known as masked ROMs.
-It is inexpensive ROM.
+These kind of ROMs are known as masked ROMs, which are inexpensive.

-The EEPROM is programmed and erased electrically.
+EEPROM is programmed and erased electrically.
 It can be erased and reprogrammed about ten thousand times.
-Both erasing and programming take about 4 to 10 ms (milli second).
+Both erasing and programming take about 4 to 10 ms (millisecond).
 In EEPROM, any location can be selectively erased and programmed.
 EEPROMs can be erased one byte at a time, rather than erasing the entire chip.
-Hence, the process of re-programming is flexible but slow.
+Hence, the process of reprogramming is flexible but slow.

 The advantages of ROM are as follows −

 70 Lectures 9 hours